ziyadedher/lights-n-signs/haar/README.md

-# Traffic Lights and Signs Training
+# Haar Training

 ### Overview
-This repository contains all code for the training the of models that are responsible for all traffic light and sign detection in Zeus.
+This folder contains all code for the training the of models that are responsible for Haar cascade traffic light and sign detection in Zeus.

 ### Workflow
 #### Data